No items found.

 2. Create an RSS podcast feed.

-3. Submit this RSS feed to the podcast directory you’d like to publish to.
+3. Submit this RSS feed to the podcast directories you’d like to publish to.

-4. Once approved, new episodes you upload onto your podcast hosting site should automatically get published on your chosen directories.
+4. Once approved, any new episode you upload onto your podcast hosting site should automatically get published on your chosen directories.

 If you’re looking for where to publish, start with the most popular listening apps.
 You can try: